 the contact person and telephone number of the employer and the managed care plan who can answer questions about managed care;

-that the employee may receive treatment from a medical doctor, chiropractor, podiatrist, osteopath, or dentist, if the treatment is available within the community and is appropriate for the injury or illness;
+that the employee may receive treatment from a medical doctor, chiropractor, podiatrist, osteopathic physician, or dentist, if the treatment is available within the community and is appropriate for the injury or illness;

 how the employee can access care under the managed care plan and the toll-free 24-hour telephone number of the managed care plan that informs employees of available services;